What are Cephalopods?

 Sea Hares are another species that use ink as a defense mechanism.
 They are gastropod mollusks and have a soft internal shell.
 The ink of a sea hares is usually more colorful than the typical black ink that you see in Squid and Octopi.

 The video below shows a sea hare in a tank with a lobster, which makes it secrete its defensive purple ink.

 The Ink Sac

 The ink sac is what produces the cephalopods ink.
 It is a muscular bag that was originally just an extension of the hind gut.
 It can be found under the gut and it opens into the anus.
-That is where the ink can be expelled from.
+That is where the ink is expelled from.
 The ink is made up of almost pure melanin.
-Melanin is a Greek word that means dark or black.
-It is a vast term for a natural pigments that are found in most organisms.
 The cephalopod is able to expel the ink while it uses its jet propulsion.
-The ink is bound together by mucas which allows it to be around the shape and size of the cephalopod.
+The ink is bound together by mucus, which allows it to be around the shape and size of the cephalopod.
 This distracts the predator long enough for the cephalopod to get away.

 Fun Fact About Squid Ink

 Humans occasionally use squid ink for cooking.
 It is commonly used in sauces and for pasta.
 It creates a rich flavor and turns whatever it is in a dark black.
-It also has some health benefits.
-It has lotsof antioxidants and is rich in iron.
+It also has health benefits such as containing lots of antioxidants and being rich in iron.